authereum/contracts/README.md

   * Convert `authereumVersion` to `version`
   * Add `implementation()`
   * Add `implementation()` and `upgradeToAndCall()` to `IAuthereumAccount.sol`
+  * Add `executeMultipleTransactions()` function and scope it to auth keys
+  * Update `executeMultipleMetaTransactions()` function scope to self
+  * Update ERC1271 logic to reflect newly finalized specification
+  * Add initialization v2 contract that registers the contract with the 1820 registry

   **Tests**
   * Add tests

+#### 2020060100

+  This update adds the ability to pay for contract deployments:

+  **General**
+  * Add logic to allow users to pay for deployments of their contracts

 #### 2020021700

-  This update was in response to samczsun's disclosure:
+  This update is in response to samczsun's disclosure:

   **Bugfixes**
   * Validate both auth key and login key tx prior to execution

 #### 2020020200

-  This update was in response to our Quantstamp audit.
+  This update is in response to our Quantstamp audit.

   **General**
   * Require that initialization data has a length of > 0.
 Prior to this version, it simply did nothing if the length was 0.